 - Red Wine: These dark-colored wines can last 2-3 years beyond the expiration date.

 - Fortified Wine: As close as you can get to a forever wine, fortified wines have already been preserved thanks to the addition of distilled spirits.
 High-quality Ports can last for decades.
 When properly stored, unopened Ports can last indefinitely.

 Can I Prevent Wine Spoilage?

-In a word, no. You can't keep wine from deteriorating completely — it's just a natural part of a wine's life span.
+In a word, yes.
+You can't keep wine from deteriorating completely — it's just a natural part of a wine's life span.
 But here are a few things you can do to slow down the process.

 Find a Cool, Dark Space